Associate Professor of Theology

 Teaching & Research Interests

-Tom joined the Emmanuel College faculty in 2007.
-He previously taught in the Religious Studies department at St. Norbert College (De Pere, WI).
-Committed to an interdisciplinary and relational vision of theology, his teaching and research address a range of topics related to constructive theology (particularly the doctrine of God and theological anthropology), theological method, intercultural and interfaith engagements, contextual theologies and globalization, philosophical theology, disability studies, and the thought and influence of Friedrich Schleiermacher.
+Tom Reynolds is Associate Professor of Theology at Emmanuel College.
+Committed to an interdisciplinary and relational vision of theology, Tom’s teaching and research explore a range of topics related to Christian engagements with difference in a global context.
+While especially interested in interreligious dialogue and disability studies, he also teaches and writes on a range of topics related to constructive theology (particularly the doctrine of God and theological anthropology), theological method, intercultural engagements, contextual theologies, philosophical theology, and the thought and influence of Friedrich Schleiermacher.

 Tom enjoys spending time with his family, playing jazz piano, listening to music of all kinds, biking, exercise, and nature in whatever way possible.
-Music runs deep in his life: while finishing his graduate degree he played music professionally in Nashville, TN.
+Music runs deep in his life: while finishing his graduate degree he played music professionally in Nashville, TN, and continues to perform locally and at times nationally and internationally.

 EMT 1102: Introduction to Theology I